 Gallery of Medieval Art

 The National Museum in Warsaw’s collection of Medieval art, the richest and most diverse of its kind in Poland, will soon open to visitors in a completely new and unique format.
 Famous works such as the Beautiful Madonna from Wrocław, the Grudziądz Polyptych, the Annunciation with the Unicorn Polyptych, the Triptych with the Legend of Saint Stanislaus the Bishop and the monumental altarpiece from Pruszcz Gdański will be presented in a modern arrangement specifically designed to resonate with the modern viewer.
 This new means of rediscovering Medieval art and its many functions was developed by a young and distinguished team from the Warsaw-based architectural studio WWAA.
-The opening of the gallery to the public is set to take place on 11 December 2013.
+The opening of the gallery to the public is took place on 11 December 2013.

 The National Museum in Warsaw’s Gallery of Medieval Art consists mainly of works from the Late Middle Ages (14th–16th c.) originating from various regions of Poland, along with several examples of works from western Europe.
 These are items whose original functions were almost exclusively of an ecclesiastical nature.
 The gallery was designed in a way so as to allow viewers a most thorough picture of the role that works of art held in religious life of the Middle Ages – a time when our modern understanding of art was still unheard of.
 The gallery features grand winged altarpieces, sculptures intended to adorn the so-called rainbow beam of a church, and ornate pillars, as well as many items of a much smaller scale: liturgical paraphernalia, small shrines, and paintings and sculptures for private devotional use.
 Such a broad overview of works enables visitors to form a clear picture of the full spectrum of artistic practices in the Middle Ages: painting, sculpture in wood, stone and alabaster and many artistic handicrafts.
 In contrast to the former arrangement of the gallery according to artistic domains, the new design is meant to enlighten visitors to Medieval visual culture, in which the church interior was a gathering place for a wide range of works from various fields of art.